The characteristic polynomial of sums of random permutations and regular digraphs: Main Results

 \subsection{Log-correlated structure of the limiting random fields}

 We gather here a few properties of the functions $X_d,Y_d$.
-In particular, we show that the boundary-values (on the unit circle $\partial D_{1} $) of the functions $Y_d$ and $X_\infty$ are log-correlated fields and discuss some expected consequences.
+In particular, we show that the boundary-values (on the unit circle $\partial D_{1} $) of the functions $Y_d$ and $X_\infty$ are log-correlated fields and discuss some expected consequences. {The exact correlation of $Y_d$ has an explicit expression (see Proposition 8.5 in \cite{coste2021sparse}), valid for every $d>0$}.
+The following proposition quantifies the difference between $X_d$ and $Y_d$ when $d>1$.

 \begin{prop} $ Y_d$ and $X_d$ are random (centered) real-analytic functions on $ D_1$.
 Moreover, \begin{itemize} \item For $z\in D_{1}$ and $d\geq 1$, we have